jeremi/cmis-zoho-gadget/README.rst

 =======

 * Activate groovy REST services in GateIn: http://blog.jeremi.info/entry/how-to-activate-groovy-rest-services-in-gatein-beta5
+* Update the file app.confwith your settings
-* use GateIn groovy tools to push the files to your GateIn installation: http://github.com/jeremi/gatein-groovy-tools
+* Use GateIn groovy tools to push the files to your GateIn installation: http://github.com/jeremi/gatein-groovy-tools